rstuven/rmutt.js/GUIDE.md

 ## Command-line options

--s [stack depth]: Specify the maximum depth to which rmutt will expand the grammar.
+* -s [stack depth]: Specify the maximum depth to which rmutt will expand the grammar.
 This is usually used to prevent recursive grammars from crashing rmutt with stack overflows.
 Beyond the maximum stack depth, a rule will expand to an empty, zero-length string.

--r [random seed]: Specify a seed for the random number generator.
+* -r [random seed]: Specify a seed for the random number generator.
 Two runs against the same grammar with the same seed will generate identical output.
 If no seed is specified, a seed is generated using the current system clock.

--i [iteration]: A given rmutt grammar can generate n possible strings, where n is finite or infnite depending on whether or not the grammar is recursive.
+* -i [iteration]: A given rmutt grammar can generate n possible strings, where n is finite or infnite depending on whether or not the grammar is recursive.
 Specifying an iteration will generate the nth possible string.
 If the iteration specified (call it i) is greater than n, rmutt will generate the (i mod n)th iteration.
 Enumerating all possible strings of a grammar is usually only useful for very simple grammars; most grammars can produce more strings than can be enumerated with a C int.

--e [label]: To produce a string, rmutt must start with one of the rules in the grammar.
+* --entry -e [label]: To produce a string, rmutt must start with one of the rules in the grammar.
 Use this option to specify which one.
 By default, rmutt expands the first rule it finds in the grammar.

--d: Use dynamic variable scope.
-Deprecated; use the `$` qualifier instead.
--v: Print version and other information and exit.
+* -v: Print version and other information and exit.

-Other Important Things
+## Other Important Things

+### Entry point

-¶ by default, rmutt invokes the first rule in its input.
+By default, rmutt invokes the first rule in its input.
 Think of this as the "entry point" for your grammar.

+### Line breaks

-¶ All top-level rules and package statements must end in a semicolon (`;`).
+* All top-level rules and package statements must end in a semicolon (`;`).

-¶ Line breaks are not significant; you may use them whenever is convenient.
+* Line breaks are not significant; you may use them whenever is convenient.

+### Circular references

-¶ rmutt cannot detect certain kinds of errors; in particular, if your grammar is endlessly recursive, like so:
+rmutt cannot detect certain kinds of errors; in particular, if your grammar is endlessly recursive, like so:

 ``` coffeescript
 deadly: embrace;
 embrace: deadly;
 ```

 rmutt will run out of memory and silently fail as it tries to make an infinitely-long string.
-To mitigate this you can use the -s command line option, which sets a limit on the recursion depth.
+To mitigate this you can use the `-s` command line option, which sets a limit on the recursion depth.
 Past the limit, rules will simply fail to expand.
 For instance if the file `foo.rm` contained the following grammar:

 ```coffeescript
 foo: "yes" bar;